deve-sh/mongoose-dual-writes/README.md

 This library bridges those gaps and adds a zero-change MongoDB write replication for codebases reliant on Mongoose! 🌟

+> **Note and Warning**: The library uses `mongoose.set('debug')` so if you have any debug statements turned on, this would overwrite them.
+Please be mindful of that.
+If you need [debug statements](https://www.mongodb.com/docs/atlas/app-services/triggers/database-triggers/), prefer using MongoDB triggers for your migration.

 ### Installation

 ```bash